HC directs SP to secure presence of Collector before it | Law-Order

 The Madras High Court has directed the SP attached to Tiruvannamalai to secure the presence of IAS officer Veer Pratap Singh, now serving as the Additional Collector of the same district, on November 15 in connection with a contempt of court case.

-Justice P N Prakash gave the direction while passing further interim orders on a contempt application, recently.
+Justice M S Ramesh gave the direction while passing further interim orders on a contempt application, recently.

 Originally, for non-compliance of the order of the writ court, a statutory notice was issued on September 12, directing the officer, who was working as the Sub-Collector of Mettur at that point of time, to be physically present before the court that day.